bobmshannon/prometheus/README.md

 - multiple modes of **graphing and dashboarding support**
 - support for hierarchical and horizontal **federation**

-## About this fork
+## About this repository

-This repository contains a fork that includes an endpoint for pushing time-series data directly to Prometheus.
+This repository is a fork that includes an endpoint for pushing time-series data directly to Prometheus.